pynamodb/PynamoDB/docs/settings.rst

 host
 ------

-Default: automatically constructed by boto.
+Default: automatically constructed by boto to account for region

 The URL endpoint for DynamoDB.
 This can be used to use a local implementation of DynamoDB such as DynamoDB Local or dynalite.